brennomachado/brennomachado/README.md

 ## 👋 Hi, I’m Brenno Machado 🏳️‍🌈
-- 👀 I’m interested in education, technology and physics;
+- 👀 I’m interested in education, technology and physics.
-- 📚 I’m currently learning javascript and some frameworks, like ReactJS and VueJS;
+- 💞️ I’m changing my career path, now I'm a teacher, in the future I'll be a teacher and developer 🤓;
-- 💞️ I’m looking to collaborate on translations from English to Brazilian Portuguese;
+- 📚 I’m currently learning JavaScript and some frameworks, like ReactJS and VueJS;
 - 📫 You can reach me on my profile on [Mastodon](https://masto.donte.com.br/@brenno), [Linkedin](https://www.linkedin.com/in/brennomachado/), [e-mail](mailto:brennomachado@protonmail.com?subject=[from%20GitHub]).

 ### Languages and Tools: